Personal Consumption Expenditures

 • PCE adjusts for spending habits, making it more comprehensive than Consumer Price Index (CPI).

-• It drives 70% of U.S. GDP, influencing business revenues, jobs, and economic growth.
+• It accounts for 70% of U.S. GDP, influencing business revenues, jobs, and economic growth.

 • The Fed uses PCE to adjust interest rates, managing inflation and spending.